michellesjun/SafeHeart-Dashboard/README.md

 <img width="884" alt="image" src="https://github.com/user-attachments/assets/ae920cf7-bd81-4fbf-9772-aa09c5279582" />
 <img width="1323" alt="image" src="https://github.com/user-attachments/assets/41b6dbe9-bc7d-451b-bcc5-3a056d624ed5" />

-## Installing and viewing the dashboard
+## Installation and Execution
-** Not required but it is best to set up a virtual environment
+*Not required but it is best to set up a virtual environment*
 1. Clone this git repository onto your local computer
 2. In the project folder, run `pip install -r requirements.txt`
-3. Run `python3 app.py` and you should see something like this pop up <br />
+3. To launch the dashboard, run `python3 app.py` and you should see something like this pop up <br />
    <img width="283" alt="image" src="https://github.com/user-attachments/assets/01fd28e7-93eb-48b3-877d-6cabf8d30d0c" />
+   This means that the Dash server has started locally
 6. Copy and paste the url into Chrome, Firefox, or Safari
 7. You should now be able to view and interact with the dashboard!!